If you’re looking for the best video editing software for your projects, look no further.

 Although being a simple video software, you can still join Apple Teacher, a learning community of Apple products, and get free iMovie training materials.

 MiniTool MovieMaker is a free video editing software available only to Windows.
-With an easy and simple interface, you can drag-and-drop video files, add titles, transitions, and effects.
+With an easy and simple interface, you can drag and drop video files, and add titles, transitions, and effects.

 One of its keen features is the ability to create Hollywood-style trailers and movies.
 You just have to choose a template, import photos or videos, save it, and share it.